 - Over 42 inches: $19.99/24.99 on weekends

 There are occasional closures for private events, so make sure to check online before you go.

 Schlitterbahn is pricy, but well worth it!
 The New Braunfels location is the closest to Austin and the original park.
 If you go to the Corpus Christi location, don’t expect to find nearly as many rides.

 Tips: Wear river shoes and bring snacks and drinks to store in a locker on the premises.
 Make sure your glasses are securely fastened to your head or around your neck or you WILL lose them on the rides.
 Of course, bring your own sunscreen and towels.
 A change of clothes will make the ride home a bit more pleasant.

-Admission fees: $54 (You can often find discount coupons for a couple dollars off, and Groupon sells discount tickets for specific dates from time to time.
-Season passes also pay for themselves quickly.)
+Admission fees: $54.99 online.
+You can often find discount coupons for a couple dollars off, and Groupon sells discount tickets for specific dates from time to time.
+Season passes also pay for themselves quickly.

 400 N. Liberty Ave., New Braunfels, TX – Website

 Most city pools and splash pads are open until September 25, 2016, daily from 9 a.m.–8 p.m.
 You can always check the City of Austin’s Pools and Splash Pads list for more details.